The Paris-Amsterdam Rally

 In 1872 Bertha married engineeer Karl Benz.
 She had already used part of her dowry to support his struggling iron construction business in Mannheim, and she continued to finance the development of his Motorwagen, the world’s first practical automobile, although at that time German law decreed that as a married woman she had no rights as an investor.

 The first Benz Patent Motorwagen was unveiled in 1886.
 The next year saw the advent of the Model 2, with several modifications, and in 1887 a Model 3 with wooden wheels was displayed at the Paris Expo.
 In August 1888, without telling her husband and with no official permission, Bertha borrowed it and set off with two of her children, Eugen (15) and Richard (13), on the 106km (66-mile) drive from Mannheim to Pforzheim, ostensibly to visit her mother.
 Of course she had other motives as well, not least to show Karl that the machine in which they had both invested so heavily could be a commercial success if properly marketed as a useful device for the general public.
-In making the journey she was the first person in the world ever to drive a motor car over a significant distance – previous outings had been merely brief demonstrations or test runs, accompanied by mechanics.
+In making the journey she was the first person in the world ever to drive a motor car over a significant distance – previous outings had been brief test runs, accompanied by mechanics.

 Bertha left Mannheim at dawn, and solved countless technical problems en route to Pforzheim, following rutted roads previously used only by horse-drawn traffic.
 With no fuel tank and only 4.5 litres in the carburettor, she had to search for the required petroleum solvent (ligroin) at pharmacies – the world’s first fuel station was a chemist’s shop in Wiesloch.
 She cleared a blocked fuel line with her hat pin, used her garter as insulation material, summoned the help of a blacksmith to mend a broken chain and instructed a shoemaker to cover the failing wooden brake blocks with leather, thereby creating the world’s first brake pads.
 She had to find water to cool the motor at every stop, and persuade her teenage sons to push the car up hills.
 She reached Pforzheim in the dark, notifying her husband of her journey by telegram, and drove back to Mannheim via a different route (to avoid steep gradients) several days later.